hyperledger/iroha/README.md

 # Iroha 2

 A very simple and performant blockchain.
+Test.

 ## Description